Mojave & iOS 12 Bundle

 - What's New

-Version 1.1 of this book was a minor update to make a few small corrections and bring the book up to date with the shipping version of Mojave.
-The changes were:
+Version 1.1 of this book brings the text up to date with the release version of iOS 12.
+Changes include:

 - Update Plans